ryanramage/incantation/README.md

-MICROMANAGEMENT
+Incantation
 ----------------

-Easy peasy automated deployment, scaling, and management of applications.
+Magic automated deployment, scaling, and management of processes across a p2p fleet.

-A personal p2p fleet of applications servers that is easy to setup and control

 ALPHA - This is currenly a work in progress.